towersvault/shinpokered/README.md

 - Obtaining the MIST STONE:
   - There is a secret cave on Route 13, and the book within tells you to go to Bill's secret garden
   - Return to this book afterwards in order to find a mist stone
-  - The mist stone will max-out all the stat exp of the pokemon on which it is used
+  - The mist stone will max-out all the stat exp of the lvl > 30 pokemon on which it is used
 - The five new trainer battles are as follows
   - Talking to prof oak after beating the elite 4 and answering "No" let's you challenge him to a battle
   - Can battle Mr. Fuji after beating the elite 4